-Francine was originally going to be trained by Larry Winters, but since their schedule couldn’t coincide, she ultimately got trained by J.T.
-Smith and occasionally by Stevie Richards.
-Francine was the only female student at the time and a long way from becoming “Queen of Extreme,” or as Sean Oliver once said, “The sex symbol for the depraved carnival that is ECW.”
+Larry Winters was originally going to train Francine, but since their schedule couldn’t coincide, J.T.
+Smith trained her and occasionally Stevie Richards assisted.
+Francine was the only female student at the time and a long way from becoming "Queen of Extreme," or as Sean Oliver once said, "The sex symbol for the depraved carnival that is ECW."

 Francine’s parents never really watched wrestling, and her friends doubted very much if she had taken the right decision.
-“My friends thought I was insane, but they also thought that it was the coolest thing ever because their job was…meh.”
-In her high school reunion, she became the person getting all the attention because she was the only person on TV out of the whole class.
-Even the nuns from the catholic high school she attended had seen her on television but didn’t like the outfits that she wore.
+"My friends thought I was insane, but they also thought that it was the coolest thing ever because their job was…meh."
+In her high school reunion, she became the person getting all the attention because out of the whole class she was the only person on TV.
+Even the nuns from the catholic high school she attended had seen her on television but didn’t like the outfits that she wore!

 Francine Makes Her Debut

-In old school fashion, she was taken out on a stretcher bypassing the locker room.
+In old-school fashion, she was taken out on a stretcher bypassing the locker room.
 She didn’t know if she had done a good job until she was called back later in the week to work another night.
 She had passed her OTJ tryout and was determined to get a permanent spot.
 She thought that if she could take the wrestler’s finishers, then she would stand out.
 That would be her gimmick.
-“I didn’t want to wear a bikini.
-I wanted to work.”
+"I didn’t want to wear a bikini.
+I wanted to work," says Francine.

-“I was only about 110 lbs at the time,” recalls Francine.
-“They were even asking me to try and actually gain weight.
-There was a [dirt] sheet writer who wrote that I was anorexic, and that really hurt my feelings, but Paul Heyman told me that I needed to develop a thick skin in this business.”
+"I was only about 110 lbs at the time," she recalls.
+"They were even asking me to try and actually gain weight.
+There was a [dirt] sheet writer who wrote that I was anorexic, and that really hurt my feelings, but Paul Heyman told me that I needed to develop a thick skin in this business."

-She claims that the writer was Dave Meltzer and retold the story when encouraging WWE star Peyton Royce (one half of the IIconics tag team with Billie Kay) to not feel bad after Meltzer “body-shamed” Royce when he pointed out that she used to be a lot lighter when in NXT and more attractive.
-Meltzer has since apologized directly to Royce on many occasions for his shallow comments.
+She claims that the writer was Dave Meltzer and retold the story when encouraging WWE star Peyton Royce to not feel bad after Meltzer "body-shamed" Royce when he pointed out that she used to be a lot lighter when in NXT and more attractive.
+Meltzer has since apologized directly to Royce on many occasions for his shallow remarks.

-Although Francine was open-minded with the ideas of Paul Heyman and the boys, she wasn’t willing to do “any lesbian stuff or get naked.”
-But she did get naked by accident during a pile-driver-gone-wrong incident with Tommy Dreamer, where she was briefly topless in the ring due to a wardrobe malfunction.
+Although Francine was open-minded with the ideas provided by Paul Heyman and the boys, she wasn’t willing to do "any lesbian stuff or get naked."
+But she did get naked by accident during a piledriver-gone-wrong incident with Tommy Dreamer, where she was briefly topless in the ring due to a wardrobe malfunction.
 [Did you really think we’d provide a link to the photo?
 You’re on your own with that one!]

 Francine was known to be fearless and take on women and men.
 Against men, she would usually end up on the losing side, but she always held her own.
 "I wanted respect.
 I wanted to be ‘one of the boys.’
 I wanted the boys to look at me and say, ‘She wants to work, she’s here to work.
 She’s not here to… you know, just a pretty face or she’s dating so and so.’"